W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ::: details Expanded
 Darkness is lack of light as sin is lack of love.
 ²It [darkness] has no unique properties of its [darkness’s] own.
-³It [darkness] is an example of the ‘scarcity’ belief, from which only error can proceed.
+³It [darkness] is an example of the “scarcity’ belief, from which only error can proceed.
 ⁴Truth is always abundant.
 ⁵Those who perceive and acknowledge that they [perceivers and acknowledgers] have everything have no needs of any kind.
 ⁶The purpose of the Atonement is to restore everything to you; or rather, to restore it [everything] to your awareness.